[NEW TOOL] AI Search Visibility Checker | Get Your FREE Report

 Why Should You Care About AI Traffic?

-(Of course, this only counts when a user actually clicks through to your site—but it’s a solid way to start spotting whether your content is showing up in AI responses at all.) - See How AI Visitors Behave – Users coming from AI platforms are in a different mindset than those from Google Search.
-Knowing which pages they land on—and what they do next—can inform your content and UX decisions.
+• See How AI Visitors Behave.
+Users coming from AI platforms are in a different mindset than those from Google Search.
+Knowing which pages they land on, and what they do next, can inform your content and UX decisions.

-Because tools like ChatGPT and Perplexity don’t send traffic via traditional search results.
+On top of that, GSC is a Google-only tool.
+It will never show you traffic and impressions from ChatGPT, Perplexity, or Claude.
+These platforms don’t send traffic via traditional search results.
 Instead, they bypass many of the mechanisms that traditional web analytics rely on to attribute traffic and to understand user journeys.

 This is how ChatGPT and Perplexity arrive at their results: